USCIS Awards FY 2020 Citizenship and Assimilation Grants

 Nearly $10 Million Will Expand Citizenship Preparation Services in 18 States

 On Sept.
 30, 2020, U.S. Citizenship and Immigration Services announced the award of nearly $10 million in grants to 39 organizations that prepare lawful permanent residents (LPRs) for naturalization.
-The grants also aim to promote prospective citizens’ assimilation into American civic life by funding educational programs designed to increase their knowledge of English, U.S. history and civics.
+The grants also aim to promote prospective citizens’ integration into American civic life by funding educational programs designed to increase their knowledge of English, U.S. history and civics.
 Located in 18 states, these organizations will receive federal funding to support citizenship preparation services for LPRs through September 2022.
 These grants are made available via appropriated funds from Congress and can only be used for these awards.

-Since it began in 2009, the Citizenship and Assimilation Grant Program has awarded more than $102 million through 473 competitive grants to immigrant-serving organizations in 39 states and the District of Columbia.
+Since it began in 2009, the Citizenship and Integration Grant Program has awarded more than $102 million through 473 competitive grants to immigrant-serving organizations in 39 states and the District of Columbia.
 Now in its 12th year, the program has helped more than 278,000 LPRs prepare for citizenship.

 USCIS anticipates that approximately 25,000 LPRs will receive citizenship preparation services by Sept.
 30, 2022, as a result of the fiscal year (FY) 2020 awards issued through the grant program.
 An additional 12,500 LPRs will be served by the ongoing FY 2019 program, which continues through Sept.
 30, 2020.